 Jewish Family Service of San Diego (JFS) is a California 501(c)(3) nonprofit organization founded in 1918 by a consortium of women's clubs who sought to address the myriad of human needs of the time.
-Today, JFS is a comprehensive human service organization with ten locations throughout San Diego County and two facilities serving the Coachella Valley along with sixty-five Housing and Urban Development (HUD) apartments.
+Today, JFS is a comprehensive human service organization providing services in both San Diego County and Riverside.
 From its early grassroots origins, the agency now serves over 40,000 people annually.